fz172/fanfly/_posts/2026-08-12-underseat_cover_plates_part2.md

 ## Details

-I was originally planning to go to Torrance this week for my transition training.
-Unfortunately the training airplanes are down for maintenance, so the transition has to postpone.

 I had originally planned to go to Torrance this week for my transition training.
 Unfortunately, the training airplanes are down for maintenance, so the transition has been postponed.

 Instead of training, I continued working on the underseat cover plates.

 Copilot side:

-- Fitted the plate some more, enlarged a few holes slightly to align the M4 screws and the rivnuts.
-- Glued the carpet onto the metal plate.
-- Connected the heater air hose to the air outlet.
-- Installed the plate to the airplane.

 - Fitted the plate further and enlarged a few holes slightly to align the M4 screws and rivnuts.
 - Glued the carpet to the metal plate.